blackedxyz/cnc-ddraw/README.md

 - Stronghold HD
 - Sudden Strike 2
 - Superbike 2000
+- The Curse Of Monkey Island
+- The Dig
 - The Missing on Lost Island
 - The Powerpuff Girls - Princess Snorebucks
 - The Powerpuff Girls(TM) Mojo Jojo's Clone Zone